pdmosses/metaborg.github.io/docs/references/pipelines/expressions.md

 Each name in a tuple destructuring can have a type hint.
 Tuple destructuring cannot be nested, so the following will not parse: `val (a, (b, c)) = (1, (2, 3))`.

-??? example
-    Some examples of value declarations
+??? example "Some examples of value declarations"
     ```
     val firstName = "Bob"; // simple value declaration
     val age: int = 27; // with type hint